Pratikshinde55/AWS-EKS-SetUp/README.md

   on monitoring on worker node which is free that node master lanuch pod.

   ![image](https://github.com/user-attachments/assets/8e9ac95d-d0b9-4162-9870-fd033a096589)

+  # Step 8:(use Load balancer and access webapp from outside world)

   # Step 8: (Delete entire cluster in one command)